 A typeface is a set fonts.

 Learning the anatomy will not only help you decide the appropriate use of fonts but it will help you communicate with other designers and ensure that everyone is on the same page.
+Below are the typography terms that will help you describe different parts of a typeface.
+Interested in type design?
+Check out Font Engineering.

 Not sure where to start?
 Typically the best place to start is by finding your main typeface or what you will be using for body text since that is what takes up the majority of your real estate.
 This is often referred to as your anchor typeface.
 This is important since it sets the tone and acts as a reference point for all other elements in your composition.